jackie-dai/Vault-of-Knowledge/Japanese History/Japanese History.md

 Militarization of early Japanese Rulership

 In the mid fourth century, Wa rulers were drawn into relations with similar emerging states on the korean peninsula.
+The tombs in the fourth century are filled with armor and weaponry, while the fifth century had horse trappings- suggesting Japan was fighting with a horse dominant power

+The fifth century is marked by the construction of extremely large tombs on the Osaka coastal terraces.

+### Early State Formation in Japan
+In struggles among regional rivals, the rulers of the Kinai region are increasingly predominant.
+By the fifth century, extremely large tombs in the Osaka coastal terraces

+### Introduction to Confucianism
+In the autumn of the fifteen year a prince from Paekche (korea) called Araki came before the court and presenmted two fine horses to the emperror.
+The emperor asked Araki if he knows a Confucian professor in Paekche.
+Araki introduced Wani and Wai arrived in the 16th year.
+The prince learned various classics from Wani.
+Wani became the first keeper of the imperial books.